halisonfernandes/Docker4Acquia/README.md

 ```
 cd docker4acquia
 git checkout dev
-make linux #change to mac OR windows according to your OS
+make linux # Change to mac OR windows according to your OS
 ```

 You are ready to go, just follow the instructions on the screen.